szczurek-lab/lso/lso/model/README.md

 # Model, its instance.
 Instance and its params.

-As we want to model a model trajectory we need to move away from a classic track of a NN model development.
+As we want to model a model trajectory we need to move away from a classic track of NN model development.
 This is because - in order to store many models, we cannot simply keep them in the memory all together.
 Because of that we want to introduce the following ontology on the NN models.